 This module explores the tenants of health equity as a key component of observable health differences in society.
 These sessions introduce health equity terminology, concepts, and principles allowing students to build a learning scaffold that 1) Identifies and frames health equity principles; 2) Investigates the intertwining of policy and health; 3) Analyzes the impact of policy in real-world situations; and 4) Considers the current consequences of structural inequities experienced by historically marginalized populations.

 This module includes SAT prep instruction, formal presentations, lectures, and panels on the academic path to college.
 OHEI faculty and staff; SPEA student leaders; undergraduate, graduate, and medical students share their personal journey to higher education.
 The intent of these conversations and presentations are to assist students in providing a better understanding of navigating the academic path to college.

 MODULE IV—Personal and Community Wellness

-This workshop is comprised of activities and presentations designed to promote bonding among the students and construction a diverse culturally academic community.
+This workshop is comprised of activities and presentations designed to promote bonding among the students and construct a more inclusive academic community.

-You must submit your completed application before 5 p.m.
-EST on March 9, 2020.
+You must submit your completed application by March 23, 2022.
 We encourage applicants to apply early.